mikrono/tModLoaderWiki_kr_ko/Mod.md

 Gets the type of the ModTile of this mod with the given name.
 Returns 0 if no ModTile with the given name is found.

-### public void SetGlobalTile(GlobalTile globalTile)
+### public void AddGlobalTile(string name, GlobalTile globalTile)

-Sets the GlobalTile instance for this mod.
+Adds the given GlobalTile instance to this mod with the provided name.

-### public GlobalTile GetGlobalTile()
+### public GlobalTile GetGlobalTile(string name)

-Gets the GlobalTile instance for this mod.
+Gets the GlobalTile instance with the given name from this mod.

-### public void SetGlobalNPC(GlobalNPC globalNPC)
+### public void AddGlobalNPC(string name, GlobalNPC globalNPC)

-Sets the GlobalNPC instance for this mod.
+Adds the given GlobalNPC instance to this mod with the provided name.

-### public GlobalNPC GetGlobalNPC()
+### public GlobalNPC GetGlobalNPC(string name)

-Gets the GlobalNPC instance for this mod.
+Gets the GlobalNPC instance with the given name from this mod.